Shaw007134/IM/README.md

-  ---- React Router:
+  - React Router:

     ​	BrowserRouter -- use the HTML5 history API (pushState/replaceState/popstate) to keep the UI in sync with URL

     ​	Redirect -- Rendering a Redirect to navigate to a new location. the new location will override the current location in the history stack.

     ​	Route -- Render the specific UI when a location matches the router's path

     ​	Switch -- Render the first child <Route> or <Redirect> that matches the location

     ​	history -- history objects methods such as push / replace / goBack.

     ​	location -- represents where the app is now

     ​	match -- can be accessed from Route / WithRouter components

     ​	WithRouter -- is a higher-order component, let the wrapped component get access to the history object's properties and the closet <Route>'s match

 - [x] Express

-  ---- connect socket with express
+  -  connect socket with express

-  ​	`const server = require('http').Server(app)`
+    `const server = require('http').Server(app)`

   ​	`const io = require('socket.io')(server)`

-  ---- configure route
+  - configure route

   ​	`app.use(express.static(path.resolve('build')))`

 - [x] MongoDB

-  ---- create model
+  - create model

   ​	`mongoose.model(m, new mongoose.Schema(models[m]))`

-  ----find element
+  - find element

   ​	`find({}) / find($or:[{},{}])`

   ​	`findByIdAndUpdate / findOne`

-  ---- update
+  - update

   ​	`update({},{$set :{ }},{multi: true})`